ubccr/xdmod-notebooks/docs/developing.md

 ## Releasing a new version

 1. Make a new branch of `xdmod-notebooks` and:
-    1. For each notebook, including those in the `R` directory:
-        1. Increment the document version at the top to the next major version (e.g., 1.1 becomes 2.0) and the expected release date.
+    1. For each notebook, including those in the `R` directory, increment the document version at the top to the next major version (e.g., 1.1 becomes 2.0) and the expected release date.
-        1. Make sure the XDMoD Data Analytics Framework version number is updated at the top and bottom of the document.
     1. Update `CHANGELOG.md` to change `Main development branch` to, e.g., `v1.0.1 (2024-06-XX)`.
     1. Run all notebooks and make sure they work.
     1. Create a Pull Request for the new version.